-Accordingly, our registered representatives are discouraged from recommending and should avoid any single private placement product of more than 15% of the customer's liquid net worth.
+Accordingly, our registered representatives are discouraged from recommending and should avoid any single private placement product of more than 15% of the customer's liquid net worth36.
 A customer's total investment in private placements should not exceed 25% of the customer's liquid net worth.
 Any exception must be made by the OSJ Supervisor and documented in writing explaining the circumstances.
 This guidance may be superseded by stricter state requirements in the customer's home state.
-Please note that registered representatives are also responsible for conducting a reasonable basis suitability assessment for each private placement offering prior to recommending it to their customers.
-Refer to "Suitability Rule" section of this document.

-&lt;sup>36 Liquid net worth is net worth minus assets that cannot be converted quickly and easily into cash, such as real estate, business equity, personal property and automobiles, expected inheritances, assets earmarked for other purposes, and investments or accounts subject to substantial penalties if they were sold or if assets were withdrawn from them.
+36 Liquid net worth is net worth minus assets that cannot be converted quickly and easily into cash, such as real estate, business equity, personal property and automobiles, expected inheritances, assets earmarked for other purposes, and investments or accounts subject to substantial penalties if they were sold or if assets were withdrawn from them.